seemecnc/slicing-profiles/SE300/Cura/README.txt

+Cura 3.4.1 preferred.

+The curaproject will:
+1. make new machine (printer
+2. put two parts on the build plate
+3. make a new slicing profile

-These profiles are made for Cura 3.3.1 and newer.
-Profiles are optimized to print with Atomic brand filament.
-If you printer has been modified or you are using different filament, you may have to tweak the values.
+These profiles are made for Cura 3.4.1 and have been optimized using Atomic Filament and SeeMeCNC brand filaments.
+TPU profiles have been tuned using SainSmart brand color black.